TannerGilbert/YOLO-Tutorials/YOLO-Object-Detection-with-Darknet/README.md

 ## Installing Darknet

-If you don't already have Darknet installed, you'll have to [install it](https://pjreddie.com/darknet/install).
+If you don't already have Darknet installed, you'll have to [install it](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-cmake).
 Darknet can be installed for both CPU or GPU.
 You can also compile with OpenCV if you want support for more image formats.

+We'll make use of [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet), a fork of the original darknet repository with some added features.

 ## Detection Using A Pre-Trained Model